nh-server/switch-guide/docs/user_guide/making_essential_backups.md

 ## Getting your Console's Unique Keys

 !!! danger "Important"
     These keys are critical to have.
-They can be used as another way to restore your device to a working state when paired with other tools, if your NAND backup is not enough.
+In an extreme emegency, they can be used in conjunction with your NAND backup and other tools to restore your console to a working state.

 &nbsp;